abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 Return to [page index](#page-index).

 ### Power source
 We used 19V 6.3A laptop power supply packs as power sources for the FABLE-8 units.
 Alternatively, a 12V power pack with at least 10A output (120W) would suffice.
-Using a different power supply may need cause a different heating effect and the PID parameters may need to be slightly adjusted.
+Using a power supply with a different wattage may cause a different heating profile and the PID parameters may need to be slightly adjusted.
 For more detail see the PID_SAFE.py script in the [script index](#script-index).

 ### Setting up the Raspberry pi